 J-cradles allow you to transport your kayak on its side, giving you more space to load additional gear or a second kayak.
 The Yakima JayLow Kayak Carrier is compatible with all kinds of recreational and sea kayaks and fits onto Yakima round, square, factory or aerodynamic crossbars (as long as they have a spread of 24 inches or more).
 An integrated cam lever allows you to adjust the cradle’s positioning so that you can carry one kayak in the titled J-cradle position or two vessels stacked vertically.

 Either way, padded contact points provide extra grip and protection on backcountry roads.
-Amazon reviewers particularly like the fact that when you’re not using them, the cradles fold flat so that you don’t have to remove them every time you want to park your car in a low clearance garage.
+And when you’re not using them, the cradles fold flat so that you don’t have to remove them every time you want to park your car in a low clearance garage.
 Each cradle measures 6.69 x 6 x 20 inches and together they support one boat of up to 80 pounds or two boats with a combined weight of 110 pounds or less.
 The system comes fully assembled with heavy-duty straps and bow/stern tie-downs included.

 Best Stacker: Malone Stax Pro2 Kayak Rack

 When you need to carry multiple kayaks, stacker systems are your best option.
 Malone's Stax Pro2 Kayak Rack carries up to two kayaks vertically (depending on the width of your hulls and the space on your roof).
 Each steel stand measures 5 x 5 x 20 pounds and folds down so that you can leave it attached when not in use.
 A corrosion-resistant coating ensures that the stands look good season after season, no matter how roughly they’re treated.
 However, customers claim that loading the kayaks can be tricky and requires at least two people.
 The system comes with four tie-down straps, four load straps, and mounting hardware.